The Established

 Buyers actively trying to avoid the Ford Road style of suburban traffic

 The right answer is not always Canton.
+Buyers who want a walkable downtown lifestyle are usually better served by Plymouth.
+Buyers who want a more refined, prestige-focused community often find Northville fits better.
+Buyers who want established neighborhoods at lower price points often find Westland the better value.
 That is why we built Find Your Fit in Southeast Michigan, a side-by-side guide to the communities we work across the region.

 We work the whole Metro Detroit area.
 Tell us what you are actually looking for and we will tell you where to look.